 This is a research library holding many journals and reference books both in Japanese and foreign languages in the field of science and engineering.
 We introduce online version of journals and books as much as possible.
+You can use online journals through WINE and the Waseda Portal for Online Journals: http://tm3xa4ur3u.search.serialssolutions.com/.
 Textbooks of IPSE courses are located in the IPSE corner, and you can use them inside the library.